itvalentin19/speaqr-sdk/README.md

   languageIdSource: "en-us", // Can ignore this parameter in this function
   languageIdTarget: "es-es", // Can ignore this parameter in this function
   send: 'streaming', // Can ignore this parameter in this function
-  receive: 'mp3', // Can ignore this parameter in this function
+  receive: 'mp3' | 'streaming', // Can ignore this parameter in this function
   url: streamingUrl, // Example URL: http://stream.live.vc.bbcmedia.co.uk/bbc_world_service
   voice: "M", // "M": Male, "F": Female, "N": Neutral
   end: true